danielakuinchtner/Directed_Graph/README.md

 # Directed_Graph
-This program implements a valued directed graph.
+This program implements a valued directed graph using dijkstra.

 ## Commands